chaudharyyogesh/enterprise_service_bus/README.md

 **Created esb.c**

-	creates a server socket thats listens(endlessly) to incoming client requests(used curl command) creates a thread to process the client request parses the bmd sent
+	*creates a server socket thats listens(endlessly) to incoming client requests(used curl command) *creates a thread to process the client request *parses the bmd sent
-	validates the parsed bmd
+	*validates the parsed bmd
-	stores the bmd in the esb_request table(mysql database) if bmd validation successful
+	*stores the bmd in the esb_request table(mysql database) if bmd validation successful *query the database queue for available requests *process the request(transform and transport)

 **STEP1: Necessary installations:**